basemprince/runner_face_clustering/README.md

 Upload your runner images and press **Process** to generate results in the `output/` directory.
 If you encounter a `ModuleNotFoundError` for `cv2`, make sure the environment was created from `environment.yaml` which installs OpenCV.

+Each cluster folder contains the original image, the cropped body image, and a `debug_` version with the face box and OCR result overlaid.